-- Who pays the shipping cost, seller or the buyer.
+- Who pays the shipping cost, the seller or the buyer.

-On the other hand, in the FOB destination, the title of ownership get transfers at the buyer’s loading destination.
-The ownership get transfers to the buyer once the seller delivers the goods at the buyer’s location.
+On the other hand, in the FOB destination, the title of ownership gets transferred to the buyer’s loading destination.
+The ownership gets transferred to the buyer once the seller delivers the goods at the buyer’s location.
 However, during the shipping of the goods, the seller legally owns and holds the responsibility for the goods in transit.